jiankuang/IBM/IIS/SubscriptionManager.md

 # Notification Types
 ## Email
 Email notifications are sent to you.
 You can specify that **other suite users** receive copies of the email.

+### Configuring an email provider
+To use Subscription Manager to send email notifications to users, you must specify and configure the email server that is used.

 ## Application
 * An application is a software program or routine that takes a specific action when it is notified of the event.
   - For example, an application might start a process to notify users of a change to an exception that occurred in a data rule.